 Kiln Dried Oak Logs – Free Delivery

 We deliver kiln dried logs on a pallet to any address in the United Kingdom.
 100% British hardwood supplied.
 Bulk bags typically include a mix of Ash, Beech and Oak logs.
 You can book your delivery day and select your log size when ordering.
-We even donate £4 to plant a tree in Great Britain for every order placed online.
+We even donate towards tree planting in Great Britain for every order placed online.

 Our best selling kiln dried log products: